easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### MINPACK

 Minpack includes software for solving nonlinear equations and  nonlinear least squares problems.
-Five algorithmic paths each include  a core subroutine and an easy-to-use driver.
+Five algorithmic paths each include  a core subroutine and an simple-to-use driver.
 The algorithms proceed  either from an analytic specification of the Jacobian matrix or  directly from the problem functions.
 The paths include facilities for  systems of equations with a banded Jacobian matrix, for least squares  problems with a large amount of data, and for checking the consistency  of the Jacobian matrix with the functions.

 *homepage*: <https://www.netlib.org/minpack/>